KrotosBenjamin/KrotosBenjamin.github.io/pages/lab_manual.md

 ### Regularly Review and Validate Entries

 We hold monthly code review sessions that are part of the entry validation process.
-This will ensure that electronic records are accuracy, completeness, and consistent.
-Anyone and everyone can have a small bug in their code, so these sessions are apart of our teams peer review and collaborative efforts to identify potential errors or discrepancies.
+This helps ensure that electronic records are accurate, complete, and consistent.
+Anyone can have a small bug in their code, so these sessions are part of our team's peer-review and collaborative efforts to identify potential errors or discrepancies.

 ### Provide Clear Attribution and Acknowledgment